 The Grant of Probate

 Before the proposed executor can begin managing the deceased's estate, they must obtain the proper legal authority in the form of a Grant of Probate.
 The first step in the application process is for the proposed executor to complete a financial assessment of the deceased's estate.
 The assessment includes collating the deceased's assets and identifying all of the deceased's outstanding liabilities including tax and unpaid loans.
 The completed assessment of finances must be submitted along with the original will and a sworn affidavit which contains pertinent details about the deceased's death and estate.
-At the same time as the executor is preparing his application it is often the case that an aggrieved relative who has had advance notice of the wills content may be preparing documentation to instruct solicitors with the intention of challenging probate by disputing the will in either execution or in the case of dependents in its effect.
+At the same time as the executor is preparing his application it is often the case that an aggrieved relative who has had advance notice of the wills content may be preparing documentation to instruct disputed will solicitors with the intention of challenging probate by objecting to the will in either execution or in the case of dependents in its effect.

 Assets & Liabilities

 An executor's real work begins once they have finally received the Grant of Probate.
 The executor will begin by gathering all of the deceased's assets, such as selling property and calling in bank accounts.
 Beneficiaries of the will do not receive their inheritance until the deceased's liabilities have been paid.
 Once the debts have been paid, the executor can then distribute the remaining assets amongst the beneficiaries in accordance with the terms of the will but only after paying any tax liabilities.